annmcnamara/sql-challenge/README.md

 ```

 ##### CONSTRAINTS
-The following constraints were aded to ensure _Referential Integrity_ of the Database.
+The following constraints were aded to establish FOREIGN KEYS and _Referential Integrity_ of the Database.
 ```sql
 ALTER TABLE DepartmentManager ADD CONSTRAINT fk_DepartmentManager_dept_no FOREIGN KEY(dept_no) REFERENCES Department (dept_no);